samnessen/Scientists_Engineers-/README.md

 # C++ for Scientists & Engineers

-<br> This class was taken at QCC as part of the engineering curriculum.
+<br> All programs in this repository were done for homework
-<br> C++ was the language of choice where syntax, procedural and object oriented concepts where explored.
+<br> C++ was the language of choice where syntax, procedural concepts, and object oriented concepts were explored.
-<br> Programs in this repository where done for homework